QuantConnect/lean-cli/README.md

-  --iqfeed-iqconnect TEXT         The path to the IQConnect binary (optional) --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password --iqfeed-version TEXT           The product version of your IQFeed developer account --iqfeed-productName TEXT       The product name of your IQFeed developer account (optional)
+  --iqfeed-iqconnect TEXT         The path to the IQConnect binary (optional) --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password

   --terminal-link-connection-type [DAPI|SAPI]
                                   Terminal Link Connection Type [DAPI, SAPI]